vatesfr/xen-orchestra/docs/authentication.md

 > Any account created by an external authentication process (LDAP, SSO...) will be a **user** without any permission.

 Also, you don't have to create an external user by yourself: it will be created automatically in Xen Orchestra after its first connection.

+## Debugging

+If you can't log in with your LDAP/SAML/Github/Google settings, please check the logs of `xo-server` while you attempt to connect.
+It will give you hints about the error encountered.
+You can do that with a `tail -f /var/log/syslog -n 100` on your XOA.